Mark Hoffman

 Additional information

-Taking the first steps might be challenging, so I offer a 15-minute free consultation that can help you with any concerns you may have.
-Offering you a safe space without judgment.
+Taking the first steps might be challenging, so I offer a 15-minute free consultation to help you with any concerns.
+I am offering you a safe space without judgment.
 We can discuss what you may want to talk about and the number of sessions.

-Sessions are £75 for 50 minutes, and I have a few spaces for low-income or financial difficulty on a sliding scale.
+Sessions are £75 for 50 minutes for outdoor therapy or online and £85 in person in the clinic.
+I have a few spaces on a sliding scale for low-income or financial difficulty.
 Sessions are weekly at the same time.

 When I work